Indian summer evolved over the centuries from a pioneer superstition to the poet’s best friend to the meteorologists’ whipping boy.

 But it takes place at different times around New England.
-Indian summer historian Adam Sweeting notes that if Indian summer follows a killing frost, then Farmington, Maine, can have one as early as September 28.
+Indian summer historian Adam Sweeting notes that if it follows a killing frost, then Farmington, Maine, can have one as early as September 28.
 Block Island in Rhode Island doesn't get a killing frost until November 26.

 On average, Concord, N.H., has its first killing frost on October 2, but Hartford, Conn., must wait until October 24.

-Then again, some say it exists more in our imaginations than it does as a meteorological event.
+Then again, some say Indian summer exists more in our imaginations than it does as a meteorological event.